Discovering Southern China

 Pay a visit to the imposing Potala Palace, which has been the chief residence of the Dalai Lama since the 7th century, and the focus of travellers for centuries.
 It is a cardinal landmark and a structure of massive proportion.
 It symbolises Tibetan Buddhism and its role in the traditional administration of Tibet.

-You'll start this experience with a visit to the Pabongka Monastery, a landmark which local legend claims was once home to two divine tortoises which now exist in the form of two granite boulders, both of which you can spot at this lesser-known monastery.
-After your monastery visit, you will begin a 30-minute hike to Chupzang Nunnery, a part of the Gelug sect of Tibetan Buddhism.
+Pabongka Monastery, a landmark which local legend claims was once home to two divine tortoises which now exist in the form of two granite boulders, is a lesser-known monastery.
+After your monastery visit, you can begin a 30-minute hike on to Chupzang Nunnery, a part of the Gelug sect of Tibetan Buddhism.
 The nunnery is hidden away in an area of emerald fields and is home to 80 red-robed nuns.

 Chengdu